AusClimateService/plotting_maps/README.md

 <details>
  <summary> Expand </summary>

+Be careful when calculating statistics over areas with many missing data.
+Investigate your own data and make sure that the statistics are still meaningful when the non-finite values are ignored.
+Depending on your data, consider filling missing data with a value (eg 0) if that results in more representative statistics.

- Updated 19 Nov 2020: New update allows for statistics on NaNs and infinite values by applying the following.
+New update (19 Nov 2020) allows for statistics on NaNs and infinite values by applying the following.

  ```python
     ds[var].values = np.ma.masked_invalid(ds[var].values)
 ```

 Previously, some of the statistics would not work if you had NaNs. eg mean, std, var

 </details>

 ### How do I calculate statistics for categorical data?
 <details>
  <summary> Expand </summary>

 Different types of data need different tools to summarise the data.
 For example, some data is not numerical but is defined as a class or category eg ["forest", "grassland", "arid"].
 We cannot calculate a `sum` or `mean` of different classes.
 Categorical statistics include the `mode` (most common category) and `proportion` (proportion of each category relative to the whole).
 If there is an order to the classes eg ["low", "moderate", "high", "extreme"], we can also calculate `min`, `median`, and `max` values.

+[plotting_and_stats_examples.ipynb](https://github.com/AusClimateService/plotting_maps/blob/main/example_notebooks/plotting_and_stats_examples.ipynb) shows examples of plotting and calculating statistics of categorical data.

 </details>

 ### Calculating time series using acs_regional_stats
 <details>
  <summary> Expand </summary>

-use the dims keyword and don't include "time".
-This may be very memory intensive depending on your data size.
+Although many examples for applying acs_regional_stats use dims=("lat", "lon") to reduce 2D data to regional averages, the function is very flexible.
+For example, if you have a time dimension, then you can calculate regional averaged (or min/median/max/any stat) time series by excluding time "time" dimension from the dims tuple.
+This may be very memory intensive depending on your data size, so  request lots of memory if you need to.

+Future development will look to manage memory more effectively.

+An example of extracting time series from point locations can be found here: https://github.com/AusClimateService/TimeSeriesExtraction

 </details>